arxanas/blog/_posts/2021-04-29-port-python-to-rust.md

 * Call Rust from Python: a step is added to `setup.py` which compiles the Rust modules into modules available to Python.
 * Call Python from Rust: a specific version of the Python interpreter is linked into the Rust executable, which can be used to execute Python code.

-I ported all the lowest-level modules individually and worked my way up the dependency hierarchy until I arrived at the main function.
+I began porting the lowest-level modules individually and worked my way up the dependency hierarchy until I arrived at the main function.

-Since git-branchless is implemented as a short-lived script, there weren't any significant lifetime-related difficulties in the Rust version.
-The problematic situations were when the Python and Rust code both need to keep a reference to a shared resource, like a database connection.
-I worked around these resource issues by copying the resources on the Rust side (e.g. opening a new database connection to the same database), and then I undid those workarounds once the Python code was gone.
+Since git-branchless is implemented as a short-lived script, I didn't face any significant lifetime-related difficulties in the Rust version.
+The problematic situations arose when the Python and Rust code both needed to keep a reference to a shared resource.
+I worked around these issues by copying the resources on the Rust side, and then undid those copies when I deleted the Python code.
+For example, when passing a database connection from Python to Rust, I opened a new database connection to the same database on the Rust side.

 ### IDE ergonomics

-If you're using VS Code, do not use the [official Rust extension (`rust-lang.rust`)](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust), and instead use the [Rust Analyzer plugin (`matklad.rust-analyzer`)](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer).
-The former is unreliable and doesn't offer many features, but the latter is reliable and has a lot of nice features.
+If you're using VS Code, do not use the [official Rust extension (`rust-lang.rust`)](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust), as it's fairly unreliable, and doesn't offer too many features.
+Instead use the [Rust Analyzer plugin (`matklad.rust-analyzer`)](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), which is more reliable, and offers many quality-of-life features.

-The IDE experience is refreshingly good compared to VS Code's Python offerings.
-Some feature highlights (see [the manual](https://rust-analyzer.github.io/manual.html) for a full list):
+The `rust-analyzer` IDE experience is refreshingly productive compared to VS Code's Python offerings.
+Some feature highlights:

 * Autocomplete works reliably, including for symbols not imported into the current scope.
 In those cases, selecting the autocomplete item also adds a `use` statement in the appropriate scope.
 * Useful refactorings are suggested routinely.
 See [the manual](https://rust-analyzer.github.io/manual.html#assists-code-actions) for a full list.
   * The most common ones I use are "add borrow"/"remove borrow" as appropriate, and "import this missing symbol".
 They're very convenient!
   * You can rename symbols, even across multiple modules.
 If you move or rename a module, it also automatically refactors the module name.
-  * As someone who has spent time implementing refactorings for a language server, I can say that the plugin authors put care into the selection and functionality/reliability of the available refactorings.
 * Inline type annotations are shown.
   * This is really useful for longer `.iter()` method chains to see the inferred types for lambda parameters and results.
   * It's not always obvious when values are borrowed or dereferenced, particularly for a beginner.
 For example, it's not necessarily obvious when the fields of a struct are borrowed in a `match` statement.
 Even if you know the types involved, seeing the borrows is still useful.
-  * It's also just generally nice to look at a `let foo = bar();` binding and see what the type of `foo` is.
+  * It's also just generally helpful to look at a `let foo = bar();` binding and see what the type of `foo` is.
-* It can format your documents using `rustfmt` on save.
+* Documents are formatted using `rustfmt` on save (if you enable the "format-on-save" setting in VS Code).
 If you're not using an automatic formatter, then you're doing yourself a disservice.

+See [the manual](https://rust-analyzer.github.io/manual.html) for a full list.

 ### Build ergonomics